Understand how to interpret HVAC mechanical drawings and why they're useful on the field.

 In a water system, copper piping or other materials might be called out in notes as to their diameter and grade to be used during installation.
 Consider the first point in the notes “Field verify thermostat location with the owner representative.”
 The thermostat location is provided in the plan but needs to verify the location with the owner representative.

 The commercial buildings consist of multiple similar areas like apartments and hotel rooms.
 The multiple area floor plans are represented on drawings by a code or reference name on the floor plan.
-In HVAC drawings, the AC details are found on these drawings.
+In HVAC drawings, the air conditioning details are found on these drawings.

-Check the details, sections, riser diagrams, and enlarged plans for more details, and
+Check the details, sections, riser diagrams, and enlarged plans for more details.

 Finally, during maintenance, refer to the final set of drawings As-Built drawings.